Functional Nutrition for Reflux, Digestion, Gut Dysbiosis, and

 Information about ASHA CEUs

-This course will be available for 1.2 ASHA CEUs starting June 14, 2025.
-Participants will be required to:
+This course will be available for 1.2 ASHA CEUs.
+To receive ASHA CEUs, participants will be required to:

 • Ensure you are eligible to receive ASHA CEUs!
 Click here for more information